MJ22959/pythonbasics-with-mini-projects/README.md

-install some library packages like : pip install pylint, pip install termcolor
+install some library packages like :
+a. pip install pylint
+b. pip install termcolor

 Mini projects:-
 a.
 Dice simulator